tomkerkhove/demo-azure-key-vault-key-rotation/README.md

-# In-Memory Caching with automatic Service Bus authentication key rolling
+# Azure Key Vault - In-Memory Caching with automatic Service Bus authentication key rolling

 [![Build Status](https://travis-ci.org/tomkerkhove/demo-azure-key-vault-key-rotation.svg?branch=master)](https://travis-ci.org/tomkerkhove/demo-azure-key-vault-key-rotation)

 Demo on how you can use in-memory caching to avoid hitting Azure Key Vault every time.
 It is also aware when an authentication key has been revoked and automatically gets the latest secret from Key Vault.